 Myette also teaches his own vocalization system that he created to help students understand rhythm.
 He uses nonsense syllables such as dah for a quarter note and doo-oo for a half note.
 It might sound silly, but it really helps.

 Students log into the website to watch the videos which range in length from a few minutes to about 15 minutes.
 Ideally, students should have the video lessons available to them on a tablet that they can set in front of them while they work on their keyboard.
-Students or parents need to download PDF files with the sheet music or illustrations for each lesson.
-(PDF files can be downloaded and printed for an entire course at once or else lesson by lesson.)
-Students will need the printed music where they can view it as well.
+Students or parents need to download PDF files that have the sheet music or illustrations for each lesson, since students need to see it during their lessons.
+(PDF files can be downloaded and printed either for an entire course at once or lesson by lesson.)

-In the videos, Myette plays on a keyboard, and a virtual keyboard displayed above his actual keyboard identifies the keys being played in a dark orange color that is easily visible.
-Students might stop and practice a technique or tune during many of these videos, and sometimes, they will just play along with the lesson at the appropriate points.
+In the videos, Myette plays on a keyboard, and a virtual keyboard displayed above his actual keyboard uses an easily visible, dark orange color to identify the keys being played.
+Students might stop and practice a tune or technique during many of these videos, and sometimes they will just play along with the lesson at the appropriate points.
 The videos have an option to show closed captions for those who need them.
 Students also have the option of either speeding up or slowing down the videos.

 Myette has an excellent teaching manner.
 He tells students to gradually increase their practice time rather than demanding long practice sessions from the very beginning.
 He suggests different ways of doing things that might be easier for some students.
 He encourages persistence, yet he also tells students that if they just aren’t getting something after trying a few times, they can skip it and come back to it later.

-The Core Piano lessons present a progression of individual lessons that cover basic material as well as some material that goes beyond the basics.
+The Core Piano lessons present a progression of individual lessons that cover basic material and skills as well as some lessons that go beyond the basics.
 Levels 1, 2, and 3 are each laid out in six units.
-Each unit consists of eight parts: technique, rhythm, rhythm, reading music, song, improvisation, bonus, and a quiz.
+Each unit consists of seven parts: technique, rhythm, reading music, song, improvisation, bonus, and a quiz.
 Aside from the quiz, each part has an instructional video and assignments for the student to practice or study.
-The optional bonus sections offer extra lesson material for students who are ready for a bit more.
+The optional bonus sections offer extra lesson material for students who are ready for a bit more challenge.

-Quizzes are ingeniously designed to actually test students’ ability to read music.
+These quizzes are ingeniously designed to actually test a student's ability to read music.
 For instance, one quiz has an audio recording of just one measure of music.
 Then the quiz shows two different measures of written music, and the student has to identify which one they heard.
 You can see from the content of each unit the comprehensiveness of Myette’s approach.